kyduff/kyduff.github.io/links.markdown

 * [Poor Charlie's Almanack][poor_charlies_almanack]
 * [When is correlation transitive?][transitive_correlation]: Terry Tao describes some of the peculiarities of correlation.
 * [Do the real thing][real_thing]
+* [Strong Inference][strong_inference] is a practical method of scientific discovery based on prioritizing _falsification_ of _multiple_ hypotheses.
+Contrast that with the schoolhouse method of reporting _confirming_ evidence of a _single_ hypothesis.

 ##### Practical Machine Learning Research
   * [The Bitter Lesson][the_bitter_lesson]: Richard Sutton describes a difficult pill every aspiring deep-learning-programmer should swallow before trying to do something great.